DevBehruz/DevBehruz/README.md

 ---

 ### About Me
-🎓 Computer Science student at the University of Arizona
+CS student @ University of Arizona

-💼 IT Student Developer at the Research, Innovation & Impact (RII) department, UArizona
+Student Software Engineer @ Office for Research, Innovation and Impact

-💻 Passionate about backend engineering, APIs, and clean architecture

-🌍 Originally from Uzbekistan 🇺🇿

 ---